 In Starting: Early, Anew, Over and Late (1978), Helen Yglesias recollects her own life and presents the lives of others in terms of renewal.
 In the process, she describes those circumstances that lead to self-definition.
 Yglesias discovered that her own nature was buried, and that only a transformation of her life would allow her to become a novelist.
 Similarly, a process of self-recognition leads her protagonists, all of them women, to accept responsibility for their lives and values.

-While currently residing in Maine, Yglesias is very much a daughter of New York.
+Although she lived her later life in Maine, Yglesias was very much a daughter of New York.
 She was born in New York on March 29, 1915, the youngest of seven children.
 Her parents, Solomon and Kate (Goldstein) Bassine, had left Russia and Russia-Poland respectively, spent several years in England, and came to America.
 Solomon Bassine, a grocer in America, was not a success and the Bassine children were numerous: in birth order, Harry, Minnie, Cecile, Charles, Louis, Rose, and Helen.
 In “A Way In and a Way Out,” Yglesias remembers her parents and siblings living in a cold-water, four-room tenement in Brooklyn.
 At the age of sixteen, she graduated from James Monroe High School in the Bronx and thought that writing a novel would help lift her parents out of poverty.
 However, one of her brothers humiliated her efforts and she destroyed her manuscript.
 When she was seventeen, this same brother, who later became a prominent businessman and philanthropist, paid her way for a trip to Europe and Palestine.
 An avid reader, she was soon introduced to the works of D.H.
 Lawrence, William Faulkner, Gertrude Stein, and Marcel Proust.
 Working in nondescript jobs, she also began to read Henry James while at the New York Public Library.
 Yglesias became a member of the Young Communist League in 1936.
 (She left the Communist Party in 1952.)
 In 1937, she married Bernard Cole.
 The couple had two children, Tamar and Lewis.
 In the 1940s, she reviewed books and for a short time helped edit the cultural section of The Daily Worker.
 She also became a member of the Newspaper Guild.
 In 1950, she and Cole divorced, and that year she married José Yglesias.
 They had one child, Rafael.
 They divorced in 1992.